huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 proposed a simpler mapping scheme of queries and responses to QUIc stream, which omitted the 2 byte length field and supported only a single response on a given stream.
-The more complex mapping in {{stream-mapping-and-usage}} was adopted to specifically cater for XFR support, however it breaks compatibility with earlier versions.
+The more complex mapping in {{stream-mapping-and-usage}} was adopted to specifically cater for XFR support, however, it breaks compatibility with earlier versions.